 This article includes affiliate links.
 If you click on them and make a purchase me and my cat will earn a small fee.
 The price for you does not change.

-For adrenaline junkies and those looking for a more peaceful experience, there are rafting trips down the Colorado River to suit both needs.
+For those looking for a more peaceful experience, there are rafting trips down the Colorado River to suit your needs.
 These rafting trips take you to some of the most iconic areas of the canyon in Peach Springs.
 Throughout the trip, you will also experience the history and traditions of the Indigenous Hualapai people.

 The 1-day trip starts at $360 and the 2-day, overnighter starts at $799.
 Consequently, this is a unique opportunity to spend the night in this very special place without having to carry your gear up and down the canyon.
 View tour availability and book your tickets here.

 Experience views above and below the rim: Helicopter + Pontoon Tour

 Easily the greatest bang for your buck, this tour costing a mere $259 dollars will take you on a 15-minute helicopter ride to see the Grand Canyon from a bird’s eye view and then safely deliver you to the canyon’s floor where you’ll experience a pontoon boat ride in the Colorado River.
 Don’t worry, when you are done the helicopter will take you back to the top!